Is Your Baby Getting Enough Breast Milk?

 | Day 5 onwards | 6 or more, pale yellow |

-Dirty diapers
+Dirty nappies

 Steady weight gain

 Most newborns lose a little weight in the first days, then return to birth weight by day 10 to 14.
 After that, expect a steady gain of roughly 150–200 g per week in the first months, although every baby has their own curve.
-Routine weigh-ins with your midwife, health visitor, or pediatrician are the most accurate way to track this — and the most important single piece of evidence about milk intake.
+Routine weigh-ins with your midwife, health visitor, or paediatrician are the most accurate way to track this — and the most important single piece of evidence about milk intake.

 Audible swallowing

-Once your milk has come in, you can usually hear or see your baby swallow during a feed: rhythmic suck-swallow patterns, a small "ka" sound, a visible movement at the throat.
+Once your milk has come in, you can usually hear or see your baby swallow during a feed: rhythmic suck-swallow patterns, a soft "ka" sound, a visible movement at the throat.
 Long active sucking with regular swallowing means milk is transferring.

 Contentment between feeds